simomazzei12/Pathfinder-Quest/README.md

 ## Setup Instructions

-To set up and run the game, follow these steps:
-For Linux and macOS see below
+To set up and run the game, follow these steps (For Linux and macOS see below):

 ## **Windows**